platformsh/platformsh-docs/docs/src/configuration/app/cron.md

 If an application defines both a `web` instance and a `worker` instance, cron tasks will be run only on the `web` instance.

+If running the CRON in a specific timezone - different than UTC - is required, please consult [this page](/configuration/app/timezone.html).

 {{< note >}}
 Cron log output is captured in the at `/var/log/cron.log`.
 See the [Log page](/development/logs.md) for more information on logging.
 {{< /note >}}